-At Osborne Clarke, the health and safety of our employees and clients is hugely important to us.
+At Osborne Clarke, the health and safety of our people and clients is hugely important to us.
 That’s been particularly true during the Coronavirus pandemic, and this page is designed to reassure you that we are doing our utmost to help and support our colleagues and contacts.
 If you know our firm, you’ll know that we have a people-first culture; so as well as meeting the Government’s requirements for offices and contact centres, we’ve also consulted widely with our people.
-The result is a Covid-safe environment where the wellbeing of our employees and visitors has been fully considered.
+The result is a Covid-secure environment where the wellbeing and safety of our people and visitors has been fully considered.

-In order to keep sufficient distancing we’re limiting the number of employees who can come to our offices.
-We’ve adopted a staged approach, responding to the changes in Government guidance, and have carefully worked through that with our people to slowly and gradually move to a hybrid model of home and office working in the short-to-medium term.
+In order to keep sufficient distancing we’re limiting the number of people who can come to our offices.
+We’ve adopted a staged approach, responding to the changes in Government guidance, and have carefully worked through that with our people to move to a hybrid model of home and office working in the short-to-medium term.
 We are looking forward to more normal office-based working in the longer term.

 For everybody’s safety and in line with Government guidance, we have taken a wide range of actions, some of which are set out below.

 Risk assessment: We have carried out a Covid-19 risk assessment, and shared the results with our people.
-You can view our risk assessment certificate here.
+You can view our Covid-secure certificate here (updated: April 2021).

 Office capacity: We’ve reduced the number of people allowed into our offices at any one time (and on a controlled basis), to enable social distancing.
 We’ve also reconfigured our offices to provide safe access to desks and other facilities.

-Guidance: We’ve published a wide range of guidance, advice and information on our intranet so that our employees know:
+We’ve published a wide range of guidance, advice and information internally so that our people know:

 - What they need to do before coming to the office, including checking their health